Mindfully Healthy Living

 Maca also comes in various forms- powder, capsule, and liquid extract.
 The powder is divided into the two categories detailed today: gelatinized and raw.
 In our experience, the raw maca did not cause too much digestive upset, but the flavor and benefits are slightly more pronounced for gelatinized.
 This all boils down to personal preferences.

-Start with a small amount of maca and increase the amount you take as you test your own personal tolerances and needs.
+Start with a small amount of maca and increase the amount you take.
+Test your own personal tolerances and needs.
 Give maca at least 30 days of daily use to feel the full effects.

 Our favorite maca is from The Maca Team- They have various forms of high-quality maca supplements.
 Our favorite is their premium organic gelatinized maca powder.

-My husband prefers to take maca pills as dietary supplements, and I enjoy creating maca coffee, maca smoothies, or adding maca to superfood puddings, energy bars, and desserts!
+My husband prefers to take maca pills as dietary supplements.
+I enjoy creating maca coffee, maca smoothies, or adding maca to superfood puddings, energy bars, and desserts!
 It has a rich and very distinct nutty flavor similar to butterscotch!
 Yum!

 What type of Maca do you prefer?
 Let us know your experiences in the comments!
 Don't forget to Subscribe to our newsletter and follow us on Facebook, Instagram, Pinterest, and TikTok!